shraddha375/sdram_controller/README.md

 <img src="https://github.com/shraddha375/sdram_controller/blob/main/images/image_1.jpg" width=100% height=100%>

+Reeason why it is called a *Wordline* : Multiple transistors are conected to this line as you increase the capacity of the memory.

 When you want to **write** to a memory cell:
 - Enable the Wordline
 - Apply VDD/GND on the Bitline